Ada-Developers-Academy/core-unit-2/update-and-delete/update-and-delete.md

 ## What About Error Handling?

 There are many cases that weren't covered in this lesson, even though they are relevant to creating and reading `Book`s.
-For example, what happens if we make a `GET` request to `/books/this-book-doesnt-exist`?
+For example, what happens if we make a `PUT` request to `/books/this-book-doesnt-exist`?
 We are intentionally not covering these cases at the moment, to limit this lesson.
 However, hypothesize and research how to handle erroneous HTTP requests.
 Follow your curiosity!

 ### !end-callout